 Voting: The voting flag is a principle-based product level classification (top down) and is based on the overall applicability of the UBS AM Policies.
 UBS will actively exercise voting rights based on the principles outlined in the UBS Asset Management Proxy Voting policy and UBS Asset Management Stewardship policy, with two fundamental objectives: (i) To act in the best financial interests of our clients to enhance the long-term value of their investments, (ii) To promote best practice in the boardroom and encourage strong sustainability practices.
 This is not an indication that voting on sustainability related topics has taken place with respect to companies held by a sub-fund during any given time period.
 For information about voting activities with specific companies (bottom-up transparency) please refer to the UBS Asset Management Stewardship Annual Report.
-Information shown in this report might also deviate from other reports which might only focus on, for example, climate related activities.https://www.ubs.com/global/en/ assetmanagement/capabilities/sustainable-investing/ stewardship-engagement.html
+Information shown in this report might also deviate from other reports which might only focus on, for example, climate related activities.

 Engagement program: The engagement program applies to UBS funds and aims to prioritize/select companies where UBS Asset Management has identified concerns or thematic topics on particular ESG factors.
-These companies are selected from across the universe of companies in which UBS Asset
+These companies are selected from across the universe of companies in which UBS Asset Management invests using a top-down approach in accordance with our principles, as outlined in the Global

-Management invests using a top-down approach in accordance with our principles, as outlined in the Global Stewardship Policy.
+Stewardship Policy.
 The prioritization process will determine if and when engagement with a company is required.
 If a company is selected for the engagement program, the engagement dialog will be conducted for a minimum period of two years.
-This is not an indication that sustainabilityrelated engagement has taken place with respect to companies in this portfolio during any given time period or that the companies in this portfolio were chosen with the goal to actively engage (bottom-up transparency).
-Information on UBS Asset Management's selection of companies, engagement activities, prioritization process and understanding of concerns can be found in the UBS Asset Management Stewardship Annual Report and Stewardship Policy.
-Information shown in this report might also deviate from other reports which might only focus on, for example, climate related activities.https://www.ubs.com/global/en/ assetmanagement/capabilities/sustainable-investing/ stewardship-engagement.html
+This is not an indication that sustainabilityrelated engagement has taken place with respect to companies in this portfolio during any given time period or that the companies in this portfolio were chosen with the goal to actively engage (bottom-up transparency) Information on UBS Asset Management's selection of companies, engagement activities, prioritization process and understanding of concerns can be found in the UBS Asset Management Stewardship Annual Report and Stewardship Policy.
+Information shown in this report might also deviate from other reports which might only focus on, for example, climate related activities.